 Earlier Tuesday morning, a federal prosecutor warned the St. Paul jury that the brief clip would be jarring.
 A loved one in the back of the courtroom clenched a fist, pounded her chest and temporarily exited to compose herself after it was played.

 But U.S. District Judge Jeffrey Bryan, in remarks echoed by the prosecution and defense, reminded those in the room that they were not there to consider any crimes related to that devastation.
 A separate state court proceeding will take up murder and homicide charges against Derrick John Thompson, arrested after fleeing the scene of the crash.
-But this week’s trial is focused on what was left behind in the mangled Escalade that plowed into a car carrying the women.
+This week’s trial is focused on what was left behind in the mangled Escalade that plowed into a car carrying the women.

 “This is a case about an armed drug dealer,” Assistant U.S. Attorney Thomas Calhoun-Lopez told jurors during the government’s opening statement on Tuesday.
 “We’re here because Derrick John Thompson crashed a car carrying 2,000 fentanyl pills, fentanyl powder, cocaine and a loaded gun.”

-Thompson, 28, who is the son of former DFL state Rep. John Thompson, also has third-degree murder and criminal vehicular homicide charges pending in Hennepin County.
+Thompson, 28, son of former DFL state Rep. John Thompson, also has third-degree murder and criminal vehicular homicide charges pending in Hennepin County.
 This week’s federal trial is on charges of possession with intent to distribute 40 grams or more of fentanyl, being a felon in possession of a firearm and carrying a firearm “during and in relation to a drug trafficking crime.”

 The victims were Sabiriin Ali, 17, of Bloomington; Sahra Gesaade, 20, of Brooklyn Center; Salma Abdikadir, 20, of St. Louis Park; Sagal Hersi, 19, of Minneapolis, and Siham Adam, 19, of Minneapolis.
 On the night they were killed, the women were on their way home after running last-minute errands before a friend’s wedding the next day.
 Their funeral was attended by thousands and an online fundraiser to support the victims’ families raised more than $450,000.